benedictekh/Ambient-Intelligence/README.md

 ## Arduino Server
 ### Arduino Setup
-We have used an Arduino UNO starter kit for this project.
+We have used an Arduino Starter Kit with an Arduino UNO for this project.
 The setup of the Arduino is shown below:
 ![Arduino setup](arduino.png)

 To be able to connect the arduino to the app, you have to follow these steps: